davidjgarfield/followupFocus/README.md

 # About
 A FREE GPL auto-reply dynamic autoresponder followup script.
-This automation project (usually charged for by many expensive 'email service suites') is generally pretty easy to code and impliment so instead of just greedily coding it out for myself, I figured I'd develop a fully funcitonal 'lite' version in GPL and if there's a need for premium features, well I could then charge a small fee to unlock them still keeping it fair in helping our fellow marketing audience.
+This automation project (usually charged for by many expensive 'email service suites') is generally pretty easy to code and impliment but every plugin or emailer creator wants to make a buck.
+This script will do the same exact thing, can run on the domain the marketer desires and will automate followup processes keeping it fair in helping our fellow marketing audience.

 MySQL table tracking lead (website form signups) acquisition
   - Script updates +1 day to each lead on the list